Skip to main content

 4. Configure name services as required.

-2. Click edit icon in the Name Services Switch tile to include any changes.
+2. Click Edit icon in the Name Services Switch tile to include any changes.

-5. Configure encryption if required:
+5. Configure Kerberos if required:

 1. Click Storage > Storage VMs, select the storage VM, and then click Settings.

-2. Click arrow icon in the Kerberos tile and then click Add.
+2. Click Arrow icon in the Kerberos tile and then click Add.